harisushehu/GAMJI_Tutorial/README.md

-# Python Data Analysis and Visualization Tutorial
+# Python for Data Analysis and Visualization Tutorial

 ## Aim of the Tutorial
 Welcome to the Python Data Analysis and Visualization Tutorial that was conducted yesterday for GAMJI mentors.
 This tutorial focused on providing hands-on experience with data analysis and visualization using Python.
 We explored data analysis techniques and created various visualizations to gain insights from the data.